Camera Influence Fields

 Spatial Influence

-The CameraInfluenceFieldComponent uses a PhysX Collider (trigger mode) to detect when the player enters or exits a defined region.
-On entry, it adds the influence; on exit, it removes it.
+The CameraInfluenceFieldComponent uses a PhysX Collider (trigger mode) to detect when an entity enters or exits a defined region.
+On entry, it adds the influence with the crossing entity as the routing target; on exit, it removes the influence.
 See Physics Trigger Volume Utility for collider setup.

 This is useful for level design — switching to an overhead camera when the player enters a specific room, or boosting a scenic camera in a vista area.